-You want to make sure that your MLS service sticks your home on the right MLS to be viewed by the people who are looking for a home in your area.
-You will not be visible to your relevant audience if you list with a service that does not work with your area.
+You want to make sure that your MLS service places your home on the right MLS to be viewed by the people who are looking for a home in your area.
+You will not be visible to your relevant audienceif you list with a service that does not work with your area.

-Is a discount broker is a better alternative than a Flat Fee MLS Listing?
+Is a Discount Broker a Better Alternative than a Flat-Fee MLS Listing?

 Of course, it depends on your specific situation, but for most sellers, it's always better to work with a discount broker than a flat-fee MLS listing company.